vonfalk/storm-javavis/doc/01-Storm/03-Languages.md

 each of them to load various parts of the language.
 This is to allow the different languages to find types declared in the same package but inside a different language.

-Because of this, it is quite easy to create a new languae.
+Because of this, it is quite easy to create a new language.
 Simply create a new package named `lang.a`, and Storm will load `.a`-files using your newly created `Reader`.

 Loading